Welcome to the Cunningham Lab

 Support Craniofacial Research at Seattle Children's

-The Cunningham lab and Seattle Children's Craniofacial Center are poised to make important discoveries that will help improve care of children with craniosynostosis, cleft lip and palate, craniofacial microsomia and other conditions affecting hundreds of thousands of patients worldwide.
-Much of their current success and acquisition of federal funding is due to pilot research projects funded through philanthropy.
+The Cunningham Lab and Seattle Children's Craniofacial Center are poised to make important discoveries that will help improve care of children with craniosynostosis, cleft lip and palate, craniofacial microsomia and other conditions affecting hundreds of thousands of patients worldwide.
+Much of the center's success in research and in obtaining federal funding is due to pilot research projects funded through philanthropy.
 Consider making a donation to craniofacial research.

 Help us answer questions about childhood health and illness, and help other children in the future.
 Learn more.